CODARcode/cheetah/examples/05-gray-scott-compression/README.md

 and the results are compared with the original data using Z-Checker and FTK.
 The results are visualized with ParaView

 1. Modify `env.sh` to set the environment for your situation and source it
-1. Build gray-scott simulation as described [here](https://github.com/pnorbert/adiosvm/tree/master/Tutorial/gray-scott) and create a symbolic link to the gray-scott binary from the current directory.
-It should be called `gray-scott`.
+1. Build Gray-Scott simulation as described [here](https://github.com/pnorbert/adiosvm/tree/master/Tutorial/gray-scott) and create a symbolic link to the `gray-scott` binary from the current directory.
 2. In the `analysis` subdirectory, build `compression` executable and create a symbolic link to it from the current directory.
-It should be called `compression`.
    ```
    cd analysis
    make